 - Capacity.
 Illness like Alzheimer’s disease or unexpected severe injuries may reduce the capacity for creating a lawful will, and may be reason question the validity of the will’s statements.

-If you are considering taking the steps to contest a will, start by contacting Ostrom Morris.
+If you are considering taking the steps to contest a will, start by contacting Morris Ostrom Law.
 Our attorneys have helped families contest wills for all the reasons listed.
 When a family member or loved one dies in Texas, the person’s estate should be lawfully distributed by a will free of fraud and discrepancy.

 Get Help From Probate Litigation Lawyers